-So far we have proven that the pressure function cannot approach its asymptote ``too fast" by providing an exponential lower bound on the gap.
-In this section we show the non-existence of a corresponding upper bound.
+So far, we have proved that the pressure function cannot approach its asymptote ``too fast" by providing an exponential lower bound on the gap.
+In this section we show the absence of a corresponding upper bound.
 For a given mixing subshift of finite type we construct potentials for which the convergence of the pressure to the asymptote is arbitrarily slow, thus proving Theorem \ref{thm:large_gap}.

-First we construct a subshift $Y$ of a given entropy where a fixed word $u$ appears with constant frequency.
-For that we make use of $\beta$-shifts.
+First, we construct a subshift $Y$ of a given entropy where a fixed word $u$ appears periodically.
+For that, we make use of $\beta$-shifts.
 For $\beta>1$ the $\beta$-shift is defined as the smallest two-sided subshift of $\{0,...,\lceil\beta\rceil-1\}^{\Z}$ which contains all sequences of the coefficients in $\beta$-expansions of real numbers in $[0,1)$, see e.g. \cite{Parry}.
 It is well known that the entropy of the $\beta$-shift is $\log \beta$ and there is a unique measure of maximal entropy which is fully supported.